Recognition and/or enforcement of foreign money judgments

 As stated in Section 48, Rule 39, the actionable issues are generally restricted to a review of jurisdiction of the foreign court, the service of personal notice, collusion, fraud, or mistake of fact or law.
 The limitations on review is in consonance with a strong and pervasive policy in all legal systems to limit repetitive litigation on claims and issues.
 Otherwise known as the policy of preclusion, it seeks to protect party expectations resulting from previous litigation, to safeguard against the harassment of defendants, to insure that the task of courts not be increased by never- ending litigation of the same disputes, and – in a larger sense – to promote what Lord Coke in the Ferrer’s Case of 1599 stated to be the goal of all law: “rest and quietness.”
 If every judgment of a foreign court were reviewable on the merits, the plaintiff would be forced back on his/her original cause of action, rendering immaterial the previously concluded litigation.

 In Pioneer Insurance & Surety Corporation v.
-The Insurance Company, the Court upheld the RTC’s Decision confirming, recognizing, and enforcing a Final Award of the United States Board of Arbitrators which ordered Pioneer Insurance & Surety Corporation (Pioneer Insurance) to pay The Insurance Company USD 344,991.68.
+The Insurance Company, the Supreme Court of the Philippines upheld the RTC’s Decision confirming, recognizing, and enforcing a Final Award of the United States Board of Arbitrators which ordered Pioneer Insurance & Surety Corporation (Pioneer Insurance) to pay The Insurance Company USD 344,991.68.

 The Court explained that Philippine courts may refuse recognition and enforcement of a foreign arbitral award if recognition and enforcement would be contrary to public policy, but rejected Pioneer Insurance’s contention that the assailed Final Award was contrary to public policy: